Navigating Uncertain Times*

 Since the beginning of COVID we have been blessed with our loyal local community that continues to this day to support us: a small woman owned business.
 In the age when ordering everything on Amazon is easiest, our customers come in or call the store to get their herbs or advice.
 We are honored to be a resource of integrity when times have been so difficult and dark.
 Things have not been all rosy: the unpredictable nature of the economy and COVID, combined with supply chain issues have created inconsistent sales numbers.
 Meadowsweet is committed to providing our herbalist staff with employment opportunities and is looking forward to some sort of stability in all of our lives!

 Our Wholesale team is expanding our Meadowsweet-made line into many new areas including Private Label/Custom Formulation, Made in Montana Trade Shows, and many new accounts including Community Health’s Gift Shop, Rocking Rudy’s, and Farmers Daughter Fibers!
 We are also looking forward to our first MADE FAIRE this June 21st.

 In summary, as Meadowsweet is about to turn 26th years old, we celebrate our resilience in these difficult times.
 We thank our loyal customers for keeping us afloat these last couple years.
 We cheers all of our community for pulling together to navigate hard times and hard issues.
 We look forward to many, many more years of service.
+Read our first post!

 Join us on July 16th for Meadowsweet’s 26th Birthday Party!
 Details TBD